lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README.md

 	ON a.productId = b.productId
 	GROUP BY a.productId, b.title, b.category.name, TUMBLINGWINDOW(minute, 5)

-	SELECT * INTO RawBlobOutput FROM IoTHubInput
+	SELECT * INTO RawBlobOutput FROM IoTHubInput TIMESTAMP BY EventDate
 	```

 	>**Note:** As we are grouping the results, a window type is required.
 See [GROUP BY](https://msdn.microsoft.com/library/azure/dn835023.aspx).
 The query uses a 10-minute tumbling window.
 The INTO clause tells Stream Analytics which of the outputs to write the data from this statement.
 The WITH statement is to reuse the results for different statements; in this case we could used it for both outputs but we'll keep storing all fields into the blob.